tliutony/OpenDSA/RST/en/MHC/heapsPQs.rst

 .. note::

     The following animations are for a **max heap**, unlike the min heaps we will discuss in lecture.
 You'll also see that the animations show some array operations.
-Don't worry about the arrays for now and focus on heap operation concepts -- we will discuss the array-based implementation next time.
+Don't worry about the arrays for now and focus on heap operation concepts -- we will discuss the array-based implementation in the next section.

 .. inlineav:: heapinsertCON ss
    :long_name: Heap insert Slideshow